blocksds/sdk/docs/content/tutorial/basic/console_and_keyboard/index.md

 functions provided by libnds instead.
 ANSI sequences are mostly useful when you're porting command line applications from PC to DS.

+ANSI sequences support has been present in libnds from the start, but the commands that change the color of the text were incorrect.
+Unfortunately we need to keep the old broken behaviour as the default in libnds so that we don't break all programs that rely on the broken behaviour.
+To enable the correct behaviour (and any additional command added to libnds since then) you need to call function `consoleEnhancedColorHandler()`.

 You can see an example of using ANSI sequences here:
 [`examples/console/ansi_console`](https://codeberg.org/blocksds/sdk/src/branch/master/examples/console/ansi_console)

 ![ANSI console](ansi_console.png)

+Note that libnds has some hooks that are called if libnds detects unknown escape sequences.
+You can handle them yourself if needed.

 ## 2.5 Custom fonts